Did you know that running out of capital means the end of the road for around 29% of startups?

 Preparation is key when you pitch to investors.

-Firstly, create an achievable business plan with clear financials.
+Firstly, create an achievable business plan with clear financials (SMART Goals can help you with this).
 Secondly, use the passion you have for your product and business vision to create a pitch deck that will engage investors.

 When it comes to the execution of your pitch to investors, speak with confidence, tell the story with the support of facts and figures.